20Bolin/KNOCK/system_evaluation_log/Basic_Retrieval_Question_Results/location_query.md

 # location_query

+## Some of the questions in this category are GraphQL questions in the old system but my new system uses SPARQL to solve them.

 ### Question template in Dutch and English
 **Wat voor {property} zijn er in {granularity} te vinden?**
 **What kind of {property} can be found in {granularity}?**